lara-zeus/simple-qrcode/docs/en/README.md

 #### v4

 > There was a mistake when creating 4.1.0 and allowing a backwards breaking change into the master branch.
 The `generate` method will now return an instance of `Illuminate\Support\HtmlString` if you are running Laravel.
-See https://github.com/SimpleSoftwareIO/simple-qrcode/issues/205 for more information.
+See https://github.com/LaraZeus/simple-qrcode/issues/205 for more information.

 There was a Laravel facade issue within v3 that causes some loading issues.
 The only way to fix this was to create a backwards breaking change so v4 has been released.
 If you are coming from v2 there is no need to change any code.
 The below change only effects users on v3.

 All references to the `QrCode` facade need to be changed to:

 ```
-use SimpleSoftwareIO\QrCode\Facades\QrCode;
+use LaraZeus\QrCode\Facades\QrCode;
 ```

 <a id="docs-configuration"></a>